 F. Voting

 In matters determined by the Chair to require a vote of TAC, or when any TAC Representative requests a vote on an issue, each TAC Representative shall have one vote.
 As provided in the ERCOT Bylaws, an act of TAC requires affirmative votes of: (i) two-thirds of the Eligible Voting Representatives of TAC; and (ii) at least 50% of the total Seated Representatives.
 For purposes of voting on TAC, TAC representatives shall not have their votes included in the total number of votes from which the requisite percentage of affirmative votes is required for action if: (i) they are not present and have not designated a proxy, or (ii) they abstain from voting.

+G. Opposing Votes on Revision Requests

+TAC Representatives shall provide explanations for their opposing votes on Revision Requests.
+These explanations will be included in the TAC Reports, which are submitted to the ERCOT Board.
+ERCOT Staff will specify the timeframe for submitting these explanations following the relevant TAC vote.
+If no explanation is provided, this will also be noted in the TAC Reports.

-Electronic Mail Voting
+H. Electronic Mail Voting

 In matters determined by the Chair to require a vote of TAC which are urgent or otherwise require action prior to the next meeting, a vote via electronic mail (e-mail vote) may be utilized.
 A request for an e-mail vote can only be initiated by the Chair or Vice Chair.
 An e-mail vote is permitted provided a notification is distributed to the TAC distribution list that includes a detailed description of the issue or proposition and accompanied by supporting documentation.
 For e-mail votes, a quorum of Standing Representatives must participate in the vote.
 Participation requires casting a vote or abstaining.
 Votes shall be submitted to ERCOT for tallying by the close of two Business Days after notification of the vote.
 Votes are tallied in the same manner as a regular meeting.
 The final tally shall be distributed to the TAC distribution list and posted on the ERCOT website.

-H. Remote Participation
+I. Remote Participation

 TAC Representatives may participate in a meeting, vote, and be counted towards quorum via telephone or other similar communications equipment, or another suitable electronic communications system, including videoconferencing technology or the Internet, or any combination, if the telephone or other equipment or system permits each person participating in the meeting to communicate with all other persons in the meeting.
 Remote participation in a meeting shall constitute presence in person at such meeting, except where a person participates in the meeting for the express purpose of objecting to the transaction of any business on the ground that the meeting is not lawfully called or convened.
 Validation of votes taken via such electronic communications system will be required.